grafana/grafana-app-sdk/docs/custom-kinds/writing-kinds.md

 ### Toggling TypeScript/Go Codegen

 You can turn on or off code generation for front-end (TypeScript) and/or back-end (go) using the `codegen` property in your kind or version(s) in your CUE kind.

+> [!NOTE]
+> This is a per-kind (or per-version) toggle.
+To disable go code generation for the entire project, set `config.codegen.goEnabled` to `false` instead — see [Code Generation](../code-generation.md).
+That project-wide switch also removes the need for a `go.mod` and the `go` binary.

 The `codegen` field by default looks like:
 ```cue
 codegen: {
     ts: {